Arborway

-Arborway (also known as The Arborway) consists of a four-lane, divided parkway and a two lane residential street in the Jamaica Plain neighborhood of Boston, Massachusetts.
-It was designed by Frederick Law Olmsted in the 1890s as the south most carriage road in a series of parkways connecting parks from Boston Common in downtown Boston to Franklin Park in Roxbury.
-This park system has since become known as the Emerald Necklace of Boston.
+The Arborway consists of a four-lane, divided parkway and a two-lane residential street in the Jamaica Plain neighborhood of Boston, Massachusetts, United States.
+It was designed by Frederick Law Olmsted in the 1890s as the southern-most carriage road in a series of parkways connecting parks from Boston Common in downtown Boston to Franklin Park in Roxbury.
+This park system has since become known as the Emerald Necklace.

 It was included in the landscape complex called the Olmsted Park that was placed on the National Register of Historic Places on December 8, 1971.

 Description

 The Arborway begins at a large rotary that connects it with the Jamaicaway, and curves past the main entrance of Arnold Arboretum (125 Arborway), where on-street parking is allowed.
 The roadway once continued through Forest Hills to the edge of Franklin Park, but now ends at the South Street border of the Arboretum.
 From there, traffic exits into Forest Hills next to Forest Hills Station.
 The entire roadway is signed as Massachusetts Route 203, which continues along the parkway as Morton Street.